MachineLemonade/docs/v0.9/ee-upgrade-guide.md

 ### Install the New Platform

-Now, let's re-install the platform onto the old release to have it pick up the old platform's metadata,
+Now, let's re-install the platform onto the old release to have it pick up the old platform's metadata.

-**Note:** If you are running your platform in a fully private networking setup, add
+**Note:** If you are running your platform in a fully private networking setup, first add the following into your `config.yaml`:

 ```
 nginx:
     privateLoadBalancer: True
 ```

-into your `config.yaml`
+To install the new platform, run:

 ```
 $ helm install -f config.yaml . -n <PLATFORM-RELEASE> --namespace <NAMESPACE>